bioinformatics-core-shared-training/SingleCell_RNASeq_May23/index.md

   * Part 1: [Data pre-processing](UnivCambridge_ScRnaSeqIntro_Base/Markdowns/101-seurat_part1.html)
   * Part 2: [Cell clustering and annotation](UnivCambridge_ScRnaSeqIntro_Base/Markdowns/101-seurat_part2.html)

 ## Software Installation

-We will give you access to an online environment with all the necessary software installed.
+You can make use of the computers in the Training Room, which are ready for use and have the necessary data & software installed.
 However, if you want to run the analysis on your own computer, you can follow these instructions.

 * Download and install R: https://cloud.r-project.org/